Part Two: Elements of ESD Program Design

 6. Component damage can occur as the result of a discharge to the device, from the device, or from charge transfers resulting from electrostatic fields.
 Devices vary significantly in their sensitivity to ESD.

 Understanding these key concepts is crucial to protecting your products from the effects of static damage.
 Armed with this information, you can then begin to develop an effective ESD control program.
-In Part Two we will focus on some basic concepts of ESD control.
+In this post, let’s focus on the basic concepts of ESD control.

 Basic Principles of Static Control